 Workplace consultancy helped truly understand what it was that their people and business needed.
 Honesty and simplicity was key, using natural materials, finishes, and fittings throughout.
 The centrepiece of the office is a striking 30-year journey of Pret around the central glass atrium which lives and breathes their business and history in architectural form.

 It was clear everyone at Pret had to be involved and have a say about their new London office.
 To achieve this, we conducted an extensive workplace consultancy phase which involved a cross section of people from the barista to the CEO.
 Luckily there was no shortage of coffee on tap to help generate great ideas!

-Sadly, the landlord wanted the space back so it was time to depart Victoria Station for a fresh destination, bringing the business together in one central home which embodied their people and brand, offered new ways of working and celebrated their culture.
-When construction began at Verde SW1 in Victoria, Pret were first to sign up for 31,500 sq ft of office space.
+Sadly, the landlord wanted the space back so it was time to relocate their office, bringing the business together in one central home which embodied their people and brand, offered new ways of working and celebrated their culture.
+When construction began at Verde SW1, Pret were first to sign up for 31,500 sq ft of office space.